gkapfham/cs280F2015/README.md

 # Computer Science 280 Fall 2015

-This repository contains the LaTeX and HTML source code for the laboratory and practical assignments, course review slides, study guides, and the syllabus for Computer Science 111, Fall 2015.
+This repository contains the LaTeX and HTML source code for the laboratory and practical assignments, course review slides, study guides, and the syllabus for Computer Science 280, Fall 2015.
 Taught by [Gregory M.
 Kapfhammer](http://www.cs.allegheny.edu/sites/gkapfham) in the [Department of Computer Science](http://www.cs.allegheny.edu) at [Allegheny College](http://www.allegheny.edu), the course has the following
 description:

-> An introduction to the principles of computer science with an emphasis on algorithmic problem solving and the
+> A study of the principles and concepts used in the specification, design, implementation, testing, and maintenance
+> of large software systems.
+Topics include requirements elicitation and analysis, formal specification, software
+> architectures, object-oriented design, software measurement, software testing and analysis, and evolution of a
+> program.
+Students practice the principles of software development by participating as group members in the creation
-> realization of algorithms using a modern object-oriented programming language.
-Topics include algorithms, problem
+> of a significant software application.
-> solving, programming, classes, primitive data types and objects, control structures, arrays and vectors, principles of
-> object-oriented design and programming, and an introduction to graphics and graphical user interfaces.
-The course also
-> includes an overview of the discipline of computer science and a study of the social implications of computer use.
-May
-> serve as the laboratory course in the Natural Science Division's distribution requirement.
 One laboratory per week.
-> Prerequisite: Knowledge of elementary algebra.
+Prerequisites: Computer Science 210 and 220 or
+> permission of the instructor.
+Offered in alternate years.

 The source code of the LaTeX documents uses a custom LaTeX style file and several other packages that are normally standard with a modern LaTeX distribution such a TeXLive 2015.
 All of the slides are programmed with the